 Employment Outlook and Salary Info

 Graduates of a doctoral program in the classics with an art history concentration are qualified to become professors at the postsecondary level.
-The U.S. Bureau of Labor Statistics (BLS) projects a 13% increase in employment of postsecondary professors over the 2014-2024 decade (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) projects an 11% increase in employment of postsecondary professors over the 2018-2028 decade (www.bls.gov).
 However, this growth is likely to be concentrated in more popular areas of study.
-The median annual salary for history professors was $69040 as of May 2015.
+The median annual salary for history professors was $74,590 as of May 2018.

 While it is not possible to earn a graduate degree specifically in Greek Art History, students who are passionate about the subject can choose to focus their studies in the field while enrolled in master's and doctoral degree programs in the classics.